builder-group/community/packages/cli/README.md

 # `@ibg/cli`
 > Status: Experimental

-A CLI tool for bundling TypeScript libraries with presets, powered by Rollup and Esbuild.
+A straightforward CLI tool for bundling TypeScript libraries with presets, powered by Rollup and Esbuild.

 ### Motivation
 Eliminate the hassle of manually configuring Rollup over and over by providing a flexible wrapper with preset configurations for Figma plugins, Rust (Wasm), and TypeScript library bundling.